 Accommodation in Ecuador

-When looking for accommodation in Ecuador, expats will need to consider various aspects such as their budget, their preferred areas, and the type of housing they want to live in.
+When looking for accommodation in Ecuador, expats will need to consider various aspects such as their budget, their preferred areas and the type of housing they want to live in.

-Types of housing in Ecuador
+Types of accommodation in Ecuador

 Compared to many other countries, housing and property in Ecuador are cheap.
 Large cities with high-density populations such as Quito and Guayaquil are the most expensive but are also among the most popular destinations for expats.

 Living in Ecuador’s cities, expats will find many options for apartments for rent.
 These vary greatly from unfurnished studio apartments with basic standards for expats on a budget to luxury and modern apartments in more affluent neighbourhoods.

 Arranging flat-shares and renting a room in an apartment are popular options in Ecuador.
 This can be a great way to meet people and make friends, especially as a young new arrival, but not necessarily for those who prefer their own space.

 Like apartments, condominiums can be found for a range of prices and at varying standards.
 Many condos may have upgraded features compared to apartments, and Ecuador offers relatively affordable beachfront condos – some with swimming pools and private security.